 - Include problem-solving discussion topics to encourage interactivity and feedback from the learner.

-- Summarize the key points and recapitulate key learning at the end of each module to create reinforcement and instil long-term memory.
+- Summarize the key points and recapitulate key learning at the end of each module to create reinforcement and instill long-term memory.

 - For process guides, provide step-by-step screenshots in a sequence that the actual user will go through.
 This clarity will minimize user frustration and free the trainer’s time from managing more follow-up queries from the learner post-training.